top of page

 Revision study cards with link to buy

-Do you use revision cards – question or info on one side, the answer on the back?
+Do you use revision cards to test your knowledge with handwritten questions or info on one side, and the answer on the back?

 Do you write out copious notes to memorize?